 Lightweight and comfortable warmth is what the Patagonia Down Sweater is all about.
 It’s a slightly warmer jacket than even its more expensive sibling, the Micro Puff, and stacks up very well to the other down sweaters on the market.
 Worn as an outer shell, the windproof fabric performs well, keeping you warm even in inclement weather.
 Throw it on under a shell and it’s a near-perfect resort skiing midlayer, provided you keep it protected from moisture.

 The warmth-to-weight ratio is where this jacket excels in the down sweater group.
 Patagonia stuffs high-end 800-fill-power goose down into the Down Sweater, giving it great loft and compressibility relative to its weight.
 Fill weight is the actual amount of down used inside the jacket, and the Down Sweater has 3.4 ounces, which, for a non-hooded jacket, is solidly in the middle of the pack.
 Outdoor gear companies are quick to promote fill power but less so fill weight, and you really need both pieces to get an accurate indication of how warm the jacket will be.
 As an example, the Outdoor Research Transcendent has an additional 0.2 ounces of down, but the lower 650 fill-power contributes to making it less compressible and warm as the Down Sweater.

 The Down Sweater’s shell and lining are both treated with a DWR (durable water repellent) finish.
 While this allows the jacket to withstand light precipitation, the Down Sweater is by no means waterproof.
-In sustained precipitation, the down wets out and begins to clump, losing its insulating power.
+In sustained precipitation, down wets out and begins to clump, losing its insulating power.
 And in heavy wind, the stitched baffling allows gusts to sneak through.
-Simply put—especially with the host of more weather-resistant alternatives—we don’t recommend this jacket for use in wet or severe weather.
-Patagonia’s synthetic alternatives, the Micro Puff and Nano Puff, are better options—the Micro Puff uses a Pertex Quantum shell which is water-resistant and windproof, while the Nano Puff’s PrimaLoft Gold insulation maintains more warmth when wet.
-That said, whether you opt for the Down Sweater or a synthetic alternative, it’s always best to add an outer layer that’s designed specifically for harsh conditions.
+Simply put—especially with the host of more weather-resistant alternatives out there—we don’t recommend this jacket for use in wet or severe weather without a shell overtop.
+Patagonia’s synthetic alternatives like the Micro Puff, Macro Puff, and Nano Puff are better options.
+That said, whether you opt for the Down Sweater or a synthetic alternative, it’s always smart to bring an outer layer that’s designed specifically for harsh conditions.